dubswcraft/handson-legacy/notes.md

  ☐ Fix a bug
    ☐  there was a typo in the report
  ☐ Add a feature - make the report a json reporter
+    ☐ Identify an area which breaks the single responsibility principle.
+    ☐
+    ☐ Remove all references to the object itself.
+This might mean making it static, or pulling it out of the class, or if you’re passing the object in, removing the parameter.
+Instead, pass in the things it needs.
+    ☐
+    ☐ Write tests for it.
+    ☐ Refactor it until you like the interface.

 Sandro Mancuso: Refactoring:
  ☐ Start testing from shortest to deepest branch (otherwise too much setup)